domph/cs179-project/README.md

 Visual Studio does not update the `PATH` environment variable globally.
 Thus, by default, commands cannot be run in the regular `Command prompt`; instead, commands need to be run from `x64 Native Tools Command Prompt for VS 2022`.
 This specialized command prompt updates the `PATH` environment for the session appropriately.
 It can be found by the Search feature of Windows or by navigating to the `Start Menu > Visual Studio 2022` folder.

 Finally, NVIDIA CUDA Toolkit 12.5 needs to be installed.
-The installed can be found here: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).
+The installer can be found here: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).

 To verify that the setup is working, run the following commands in the `x64 Native Tools Command Prompt`: